-GGI’s work – whether it is in evaluation/results-based management or organizational development/strategic learning – contributes to strengthening these programs and services and the organizations responsible for their delivery.
+GGI’s work – whether it is in evaluation or other applied social research or organizational development/strategic learning – contributes to strengthening these programs and services and the organizations responsible for their delivery.

 GGI has developed knowledge and established credibility in a range of public social sector programs and its multi-disciplinary teams – made up of staff and associates – have knowledge of, and experience in, a wide range of program areas, both in Canada and internationally.

 GGI’s experience covers many public social sector program areas, including health, the arts and culture, social and community development and human resource development.